peiffer-innovations/license_checker2/README.md

 packageSourceOverride:
   dodgers: https://dodgers.com

-omitDisclaimer:
-  - angles
 ```

 This file can be referenced when calling `lic_ck check-licenses` with the `--config` option.

 `lic_ck` or `lic_ck -h` will display help

-For more details on the YAML config options see the [Config documentation](https://pub.dev/documentation/license_checker2/latest/generate_disclaimer/Config-class.html)